facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 These Elements indicate the risk levels within your investment portfolio, estate planning, and insurance profile respectively.

-The top row of the Elements table contains Er (Equity Rate), Es (Estate Status), and Ir (Insurance Rate).
-The amount of risk you should take in each area will depend on a number of factors including your tolerance for risk, career phase, liquidity, and financial goals.
+The top row of the Elements table contains Er (Equity Rate) and Ir (Insurance Rate).
+The amount of risk you should take in each area will depend on several factors including your tolerance for risk, career phase, liquidity, and financial goals.

 Equity Rate